 Step 1: First, cut a piece of lining paper to the size of your canvas.
 Then, use a black marker pen and draw the hanging plant design onto the paper.

 The distance between the holes will be the distance between each stitch.
 Make sure that you punch holes where lines intersect on the drawing.
-I didn’t bother punching holes for the tassel at the bottom of the plant, as I decided to make a real tassel instead.
+I didn’t bother punching holes for the tassel at the bottom of the plant, as I decided to make a genuine tassel instead.

 Painting the Canvas